Skip to content

 Windows Media Player showing the 'Add folder to play queue' dialog.

-Select the folder from the File Explorer browser window to add to Media Player.
+Select the desired folder from the File Explorer browser window to bring it into Media Player.

 Windows Media Player folder selection dialog for adding music.